ytti/oxidized/README.md

     map:
       name: 0
       model: 1
-      username: 2
-      password: 3
 ```

-Now lets create a file based device database (you might want to switch to sqlite later on).
+Now lets create a file based device database (you might want to switch to SQLite later on).
 Put your routers in ```~/.config/oxidized/router.db``` (file format is compatible with rancid).
-Simply add a item per line:
+Simply add an item per line:

 ```
 router01.example.com:ios
 switch01.example.com:procurve
-router02.example.com:ios:admin:S3cre37x
+router02.example.com:ios
 ```

 Run ```oxidized``` again to take the first backups.